MineKara/customer_engagement_analysis/README.md

-# Data Analysis and Visualization Dashboard
+# Customer Engagement Analysis & Visualization Dashboard

 This project involves creating a multi-page data analysis and visualization dashboard using SQL and Tableau.
 The dashboard provides insights into student engagement, course popularity, registration trends, and more for an e-learning platform.
 The project utilizes SQL for data retrieval and manipulation, and Tableau for data visualization and dashboard creation.